ProShaden/Servo-Algorithm/README.md

 2- Drag arudino uno, servo motors, breadboard into the workspace.

-3- Connect servo to the negative at the breadboard.

-4- Connect servo's ground cable to the GND at the arduino uno.
+3- Connect servo's ground cable to the negative at the breadboard.

-5- Connect the servo's power cable to 5v at the arduino uno.
+4- Connect the servo's power cable to 5v at the arduino uno.

-6- Connect the servo's signal cable to ~9 pin at the arduino uno.
+5- Connect the servo's signal cable to ~9 pin at the arduino uno.

-7- Click on code button at the right top and program your circuit.
+6- Click on code button at the right top and program your circuit.

-8- Click on simulate to see your servo works.
+7- Click on simulate to see your servo works.